hinsley/AvrutinSearch/README.md

   This controls how many forward iterates of the initially supplied target interval $\mathcal{T}\_0$ are taken as a true target set $\mathcal{T}$.
   If zero, then no forward iterates are used.
   More iterates mean more memory consumption for storing the multiple interval (connected) components of $\mathcal{T}$, but less pre-image computation steps during search; this can drastically improve search time.

+- $\text{tol}$ should be a `Float64` value.
+  This is the numerical resolution used for finding extrema to partition upon when finding the domains $\mathcal{V}\_j$.
+  You can find its default value by checking the source code for this package.

 $\\{f\_j^{-1}, \mathcal{V}\_j\\}\_{j=1}^k$ is computed automatically, but in the future, we may allow these data to be manually supplied.